 - dangerous parents or others who are barred from contact with them.
-Additionally, foster youth may be especially vulnerable to child predators and sex traffickers who use social media sites to look for disconnected and desperate youth (Stott et al, 2017). - There is also the potential increased risk of youth experiencing negative interactions such as cyberbullying (Tregeagle & Darcy, 2007). - Child welfare workers report that they access social media to aid in risk assessment, and sometimes generally to learn about clients (Sage & Sage, 2016); however, unlike public record database searches that report government-generated information about a client, social media representations are created by social media users, and self-disclosures on social media may be strategic or accidental (Bazarova & Choi, 2014), and therefore present an untrue, incomplete, or misleading picture. - Ethical issues also arise related to a client's right to privacy (Groshong & Phillips, 2015) and potential relationship harm caused by this type of information use (Lannin & Scott, 2013). - O Therefore, clarity about when to use and not use social media for client assessments is not always evident, and decision-making will likely not be consistent between workers if left to their own values and judgments about the appropriateness of such use. - Lastly, the agency's ability to monitor the use of social media is limited.
-Because third-party tools can also be used on personal devices, child welfare agencies may not be able to monitor and control them in the same ways that they do other internal system technologies which require agency log-ins, and agencies may not have considered implications of the use of these third-party tools.
+Additionally, foster youth may be especially vulnerable to child predators and sex traffickers who use social media sites to look for disconnected and desperate youth (Stott et al, 2017). - There is also the potential increased risk of youth experiencing negative interactions such as cyberbullying (Tregeagle & Darcy, 2007). - Child welfare workers report that they access social media to aid in risk assessment and sometimes generally to learn about clients (Sage & Sage, 2016); however, unlike public record database searches that report government-generated information about a client, social media users create social media representations and self-disclosures on social media may be strategic or accidental (Bazarova & Choi, 2014), and therefore present an untrue, incomplete, or misleading picture. - Ethical issues also arise related to a client's right to privacy (Groshong & Phillips, 2015) and potential relationship harm caused by this type of information use (Lannin & Scott, 2013). - Therefore, clarity about when to use and not use social media for client assessments is not always evident, and decision-making will likely not be consistent between workers if left to their own values and judgments about the appropriateness of such use. - Lastly, the agency's monitoring of social media use is limited.
+Because third-party tools can also be used on personal devices, child welfare agencies may not be able to monitor and control them in the same ways that they do other internal system technologies that require agency log-ins.
+Agencies may not have considered the implications of using these third-party tools.